hmrc/identity-verification-questions/README.md

 This service extracts, refactors and replaces the question handling behaviour that is currently part of the https://github.com/hmrc/identity-verification making it available to other services.
 This will promote re-use of IV behaviour across the platform and provide consistent verification standards.

-Currently, this service only provides questions from the P60 evidence source.
+Currently, this service only provides questions from the P60 and self assessment (SA) evidence sources.
 Other sources are currently being moved from identity-verification backend to here.

 ## Evidence Sources

 * P60 - requires NINO; uses RTI DES API (#1001) to query data for the **current tax year**

+* SA - requires UTR or NINO; uses si-hod-proxy API to query user self assessment data.

+    * provides SA Payment questions if calling service provides UTR
+    * provides SA Pensions questions if calling service provides NINO or SAPayments is not available for user.

 See https://confluence.tools.tax.service.gov.uk/pages/viewpage.action?spaceKey=VER&title=IV+Evidence+Sources for a description of evidence sources and the question keys available for each.

 More evidence sources will be added in due course.